← HoloMapper Homepage

 HoloMapper selected surface showing move, scale, rotate, and surface editing handles

-Selecting, moving, scaling, and rotating a surface in HoloMapper.
+Selecting, moving, scaling, rotating, and centering a surface in HoloMapper.

 Layers